 People with symptoms of toxoplasmosis can be treated with pyrimethamine, sulfadiazine, and leucovorin.
 Leucovorin is given to help protect against decreased blood cell production in the bone marrow, which is a side effect of pyrimethamine.
-When pyrimethamine is not available, trimethoprim-sulfamethoxazole can be used.
-If people cannot take sulfadiazine, clindamycin or atovaquone can be used instead.
+If people cannot take sulfadiazine, clindamycin, or atovaquone can be used instead.
+When pyrimethamine is not available, trimethoprim-sulfamethoxazole is used.

 If people have a healthy immune system, they are usually treated for a few weeks.

 People with an eye infection can be given pyrimethamine plus sulfadiazine (or clindamycin) plus leucovorin.
-Prednisone or another corticosteroid is usually given at the same time to reduce inflammation.
+Trimethoprim-sulfamethoxazole is an alternative.
+Prednisone or another corticosteroid is usually given at the same time to reduce inflammation inside of the eye.